CodePushGo/website/src/content/blog/en/capacitor-vs-appflow-versioning-differences.md

 ## New Version Control Options

-Managing version control for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) has always been a challenge, especially when balancing manual errors and the high costs of automation.
+Managing version control for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) has always been a challenge, especially when balancing manual errors and the high costs of automation.
 Fortunately, the tools available for version control have grown, offering alternatives to traditional methods.

 ### [CodePushGo](https://capgo.app/) Update System